nodejs/node/doc/api/vm.md

 added: REPLACEME
 -->

-This will render the Node.js instance unusable and is generally comparable to running `process.exit()`.
+This will render the inner Node.js instance unusable. and is generally comparable to running `process.exit()`.

 This method returns a promise that will be resolved when all resources